wwardinsky/Data_Course_WARDINSKY/README.md

 -Favorite artist: Beyoncé
 -Bioinformatics major

 I've done some work in R before so I'm hoping this class goes well!
+Last edit... for now